oracle/odpi/doc/src/functions/dpiConn.rst

     **conn** [IN] -- a reference to the connection on which the distributed transaction is to be prepared for commit.
-If the reference is NULL or invalid an error is returned.
+If the reference is NULL or invalid, an error is returned.

     **commitNeeded** [OUT] -- a pointer to a boolean value indicating if a commit is needed or not.
 If no commit is needed, attempting to commit